George Coulam

 George C. Coulam (May 2, 1937 – May 21, 2025) was an American business owner.
-He was the founder and onetime owner of the Texas Renaissance Festival (TRF), the largest Renaissance fair in the United States.
-From 1982 to May 2025, he also served as the mayor of Todd Mission, Texas.
+He was the founder and onetime owner of the Texas Renaissance Festival (TRF), now the largest Renaissance fair in the United States.
+Coulam served as the mayor of Todd Mission, Texas from 1982 to May 2025.

-Coulam drew wider public attention after being featured in the 2024 HBO documentary series, Ren Faire.
-The series explores a succession crisis as Coulam, who founded the TRF in 1974, considers retirement.

-Biography
+Early life

 Coulam was born to a Mormon family in Salt Lake City, Utah on May 2, 1937.
 He attended the San Fernando Valley State College.

+Life and work

 In 1974, Coulam and his brother David purchased 15 acres (6 ha) of land on a former strip mine and founded the TRF.
 In 1982, Coulam and others incorporated the city of Todd Mission and expanded the TRF.
-In 1999, Coulam married a woman from Thailand, Susie.
+In 1999, Coulam married Susie, a woman from Thailand.
 Coulam's mansion, Stargate Manor, sits on 200 acres (81 ha) of land in Todd Mission.

 In 2012, Coulam authored a book entitled Mind-Wars, which claims that holistic medicine reversed his Alzheimer's disease.

-Coulam was accused multiple times of sexual harassment, including in a lawsuit by a former personal assistant in 2018, and another lawsuit by a former personal assistant in 2020.
+At the end of the 2010s Coulam was publicly accused of sexual harassment, including in a lawsuit by a former personal assistant in 2018, and a lawsuit by another former personal assistant in 2020.

+George is ... a self-made king.
+I don't know how many there are out there in America, probably very few, but this is a man who created the largest Renaissance fair in the country.
+It got so large that he decided to incorporate a city around the fair, and in that city, he became the mayor of everyone around him.
+Everyone votes for him every single year.
+And so in a way, he created a real-life fiefdom, of which he has been the sole ruler of for the last five decades.